Select a section

 A number of historic City of London sites were illuminated with inspiring and interactive artworks.

-City Lights, presented by the Mayor of London in partnership with the City of London Corporation, forms part of the Let’s Do London ‘Spring into London’ season of events and activities taking place across the capital.
+City Lights was part of the Let’s Do London ‘Spring into London’ season of events and activities taking place across the capital.

 Watch the highlights

 Presented by the Mayor of London in partnership with the City of London Corporation, City Lights was part of the Let’s Do London ‘Spring into London’ season.

 NOVAK in collaboration with Ed Carter and Hazel Dunn

 Shape-shifting projections highlight the impact of human-led climate change on our planet.

 This light and sound installation invites you to reflect on the consequences of climate change as they unfold beneath your feet.
 Issues captured in the vibrant projected landscape and accompanying soundscape range from deforestation and bee extinction, to coral bleaching and global warming.

 An original soundtrack by composer Ed Carter creates a sense of constant motion and urgency.
 The score draws on climate and environmental data from 1880 to the present day, combined with recordings from the natural world that reference the changing visuals.

 A mesmerising meditation on sound, light and texture.